Fine structure of current noise spectra in nanoelectromechanical resonators: Model and assumptions

 In what follows we consider (i) the regime $\max(T,\, V_{SD})\gg T_{K}$, here $T_{K}$ is the Kondo temperature, $V_{SD}$ is the bias voltage, such that the Kondo physics is irrelevant; and (ii) assume the condition $(T,\, V_{SD})\ll\Delta<E_{c}$, where $\Delta$ is the mean level spacing of the dot, so that only single energy level $\epsilon_{d}$ near the Fermi energy is relevant.
-Including the left ($\alpha=l$) and right ($\alpha=r$) leads and the tunneling between the leads and CNT QD, the Hamiltonian takes the form
+Including the left ($\alpha=l$) and right ($\alpha=r$) leads (with the creation operator $c^\dagger_{\alpha k}$ at mode $k$) and the tunneling between the leads and CNT QD, the Hamiltonian takes the form